benjimin/s1prepro/README.md

 - Precise orbital ephemeris metadata.
 (Possibly also calibration?)
 - A digital model for the elevations of the scattering surface (DSM/DEM).
 - gpt (graph processing tool) from the Sentinel Toolbox software.
-- Access to a configured AGDC instance.
+- Access to a configured ODC instance.

 Stages: